+AGR/WRM 4406.
+Agricultural Development (I; 3) The role of agriculture in the economic development of the world.
+The course examines theories of agricultural growth and agriculture policy issues, with extensive use of case studies.
+Emphasis will be placed on the use of economic theory and its application to specific problems in the field of agriculture.
+Prerequisite: WRM 2200 or AGR 1150 or permission of the instructor.
 AGR/WRM 4420.
 Irrigation Systems Design (II; 4) An applied course in the design, of on-farm irrigation systems.
-Advanced evapotranspiration modeling and irrigation scheduling; Design and operational principles of surface, sprinkler and drip irrigation systems; Water losses in irrigation systems and the definitions of various efficiencies associated with on farm and main irrigation systems.
+Advanced evapotranspiration modeling and irrigation scheduling; Design and operational principles of surface, sprinkler, and drip irrigation systems; Water losses in irrigation systems and the definitions of various efficiencies associated with on farm and main irrigation systems.
 Hydraulic structures associated with distribution of water systems.
 On-farm application equipment selection and maintenance.
 Irrigation system performance and irrigation water management impacts on design; Introduction to irrigation water quality.
 Field visits to sprinkler irrigation systems in the area.
-Prerequisites: WRM/AGR 3335 or permission of the instructor

-AGR/WRM 4425 Agricultural Drainage Systems Design (II; 4) An applied course in the design, construction and maintenance of drainage systems for agricultural fields.
+Prerequisites: WRM/AGR 3335 or permission of the instructor.
+AGR/WRM 4425 Agricultural Drainage Systems Design (II; 4) An applied course in the design, construction, and maintenance of drainage systems for agricultural fields.
 Surface drainage systems layout and design.
 Design of hydraulic structures associated with surface drainage systems - chutes, drops, outlet structures and culverts.
 Surface drainage systems in irrigated areas.
 Subsurface system design principles.
 Steady state and unsteady state theories of tile drainage.
 Introduction to analysis of oxygen transport in root zone and the effect of submergence.
 Salt balance and water quality issues in subsurface drainage.
 System layout, construction materials and methods.
 Design of structures associated with subsurface drainage systems.
 Cost recovery of drainage systems and maintenance issues.
 Field visits to drainage systems in the area.
 Prerequisite: WRM/AGR 3335or permission of the instructor.
 AGR 4430.
-Topics in Sustainable

-Agriculture (On Demand; 3) This course

-is designed to present an in-depth study

-of topics not normally covered in other

-agriculturally related courses.
-This course

-meets for three hours per week.
-The

-topics selected will be dependent on the

-needs of the student.
-Prerequisite:

-permission of the instructor

-AGR 4500.
-Internship in Sustainable Agriculture (I, II, III; 2) For this nonformal experience, students will work with a faculty mentor at Central State University directly, or may fulfill this requirement by doing an off-campus internship or job shadowing experience.
+Topics in Sustainable Agriculture (On Demand; 3) This course is designed to present an in-depth study of topics not normally covered in other agriculturally related courses.
+This course meets for three hours per week.
+The topics selected will be dependent on the needs of the student.
+Prerequisite: permission of the instructor AGR 4500.
+Internship in Sustainable Agriculture (I, II, III; 2) For this non- formal experience, students will work with a faculty mentor at Central State University directly or may fulfill this requirement by doing an off-campus internship or job shadowing experience.
 For the latter option, the student will work with a CSU faculty mentor during and upon return to campus to prepare and present a written and oral presentation for credit.
 Course meets minimum of four contact hours per week.
 Required for the major in sustainable agriculture.
 Prerequisite: sophomore standing and permission of the instructor.